The Web Local

 Installation:

-Just extract the nmap-VERSION-win32.zip file into an appropriate directory, tar -zxvf the appropriate nmap tarball or for simplicity and upgrade, use the rpm facility.
-Alternatively if you require the zenmap gui, there is also an exe
+Just extract the version you want dependant on your OS i.e. nmap-VERSION-win32.zip file into an appropriate directory, tar -zxvf the appropriate nmap tarball or for simplicity and upgrade, use the rpm or apt-get facility.

 Usage: nmap [Scan Type(s)] [Options] {target specification}